everybytesystems/dhis2-dataflow-sdk/GITHUB_SETUP_SUMMARY.md

-# DHIS2 DataFlow SDK - GitHub Setup Summary
+# DHIS2 EBSCore SDK - GitHub Setup Summary

 ## 🎉 Project Completion Status

 ### ✅ **100% Complete Implementation**
-The DHIS2 DataFlow SDK is now **fully implemented** and ready for production use with:
+The DHIS2 EBSCore SDK is now **fully implemented** and ready for production use with:

 - **14/14 APIs Fully Implemented** (100% coverage)
 - **350+ API Methods** with comprehensive functionality